absolutoslo/Backup/R very basics.md

 > sum(a, na.rm= TRUE)
 [1] 14

+####Class

-## mixing objects
+mixing objects
 y <- c(1.7,"a")## character
 y <- c(TRUE,2)## numeric
 y <- c("a",TRUE)## character

-## When different objects are mixed in a vector,coercion occurs so that every element in the vector is of the same class
+When different objects are mixed in a vector,coercion occurs so that every element in the vector is of the same class

-##Objects can be explicitly coerced from one class to another using the as.* functions
-x <- 0:6
+Objects can be explicitly coerced from one class to another using the as.* functions x <- 0:6
 class(x)
 [ 1 ] "integer"